Oslandia/qgis-versioning/README.md

 This work has been funded by European funds.
 Thanks to the GIS Office of Apavil, Valcea County (Romania)

-This work has been also supported by eHealth Africa (http://ehealthafrica.org) for SpatiaLite 4.x, filter selection for SpatiaLite file, Diff mode and User identification.
+This work has been also developed by eHealth Africa (http://ehealthafrica.org) for SpatiaLite 4.x support, filter selection for SpatiaLite file, diff mode and user identification improvements.

 License
 =======